wultra/powerauth-crypto/powerauth-docs/source/tutorial/internet-banking.md

 BlockActivationResponse response = powerAuthServiceClient.blockActivation(request);
 ```

 To unblock an activation with given `activationId`, call the `unblockActivation` method of the `PowerAuthServiceClient` instance.
+Only activations in `BLOCKED` state can be unblocked.

 ```java
 // your actual activation identifier